Latest Update : Sept.14, 2018

 Launch of new Midterm Business Plan

-Aiming to swiftly achieve 1 trillion yen in net sales and 100.0 billion yen operating income
+Aiming to swiftly achieve 1 trillion yen in net sales and 100 billion yen in operating income

 Midterm targets raised across all business segments

 We have also increased the midterm targets across all business segments.
 As such, our operating income targets for the fiscal year ended March 2021 amount to 56.0 billion yen, 35.0 billion yen, and 28.5 billion yen, respectively in the Machined Components business, Electronic Devices and Components business, and MITSUMI business.
 In the Machined Components business, we aim to swiftly achieve production capacity amounting to 315 million units per month with respect to ball bearings which are generating very strong external sales results.
 In Electronic Devices and Components business, we will further develop the motor business to act as a profit driver, thereby targeting sales growth of 10% in that business which was established as a second pillar of business.
 In the MITSUMI business we are targeting 30% year-on-year growth in operating income.